uptechteam/ios-cookbook/10-debugging.md

 ❕It is sometimes usefull to force iOS to release some memory by simulating a memory warning (*Document ▸ Simulate Memory Warning*).
 This tells the system frameworks to release memory so you can be absolutely sure that the memory leak is your fault 🙃

-We identified the problem, now lets look into the memory debugger to see what's going on in more detail
+We identified the problem, and we can now track it down by looking into the stack trace and find the faulty methods.
+But to go even deeper, we can look into the Xcode memory debugger.

-#### Memory Debugger
+#### Visual Memory Debugger

+The Visual Memory Debugger pauses your app and displays a visual representation of objects in memory and the references between them.

+❕To see the backtrace of the objects in the debugger, Malloc stack logging has to be enabled (Edit scheme -> Run -> Diagnostics -> Malloc stack logging + Live allocations only)

 #### Battery